Ayush-Poddar-2003/Web-Development/ReactJs/13_UseEffect.md

-# useEffect Hook
+# <center>useEffect Hook

 - Remove side effect from components (Below eg)**
-- Use to fetch data from API
+- Also used to fetch data from API
 - Used as life cycle methods, DOM Manipulation
 ---
 SYNTAX -